 Three British surgeons were filmed recently in Moscow being honoured by their Russian counter-parts.
 They?

-Three British surgeons were filmed recently in Moscow being honoured by their Russian counter-parts.
+Background: Three British surgeons were filmed recently in Moscow being honoured by their Russian counter-parts.
 They were the 'hole-in-the-heart' doctors from London's Hammersmith Hospital.
 During a three week visit they have saved four Russian children from certain death aided by Britain's wonder machine - the Melrose Lung-Heart Peacemaker - which takes over the functions of the patient's heart and lungs during the hours long operation.

 Dr. Melrose, Inventor of the machine, before leaving Moscow visited one of the young patients and was asked by one of the Russian doctors to autograph a photograph of himself.